oSoc14/ArtoriaData/README.md

     "NL_description":"<DUTCH DESCRIPTION HERE>",
     "ENG_description":"<ENGLISH DESCRIPTION HERE>",
     "FR_description":"<FRENCH DESCRIPTION HERE> ",
-    "image_link":"<Top image here with http://, Bigger images are better! they should be atleast 400p >" }
+    "image_link":"<Top image here with http://, Bigger images are better! they should be atleast 400p >", "type":<1 for a church, 2 for a monument>
+    }

 Validating data